-Charity Navigator says it has ratings information on 1.6 million non-profits registered in the United States.
-That said, the site only rates charities that have generated at least $1 million in revenue for two consecutive years.
+Charity Navigator says it has rating information on 1.6 million nonprofits registered in the United States.
+That said, the site rates only charities that have generated at least $1 million in revenue for two consecutive years.

-The site does a great job of rating non-profit organizations on how sustainable they are and for transparency.
+The site does a great job of rating large nonprofit organizations on how sustainable they are and for transparency.

 Does it cost for donors to use Charity Navigator?
 No.

-How they rate charities: Charity Navigator uses an overall score and star rating to rate charities.
-The site insists that its ratings aren’t rankings, but they do score charities by evaluating two main categories:
+How it rates charities: Charity Navigator uses an overall score and star rating to rate charities.
+The ratings address two main categories:

-- Financial health: Charity Navigator weighs the financial information found on charities’ tax returns against seven performance metrics to come up with a score (0 to 10) to assess solvency, efficiency, capacity and more.
+Financial health: Charity Navigator weighs the financial information found on charities’ tax returns (IRS Form 990) against seven performance metrics to come up with a score (0 to 10) assessing solvency, efficiency, capacity and more.

-- Accountability & transparency: In addition to the tax return, Charity Navigator does a comprehensive review of the charity’s website to see if it makes it easy for donors to find important information.
+Accountability and transparency: In addition to analyzing tax returns, Charity Navigator reviews charities’ websites to see if the sites make it easy for donors to find important information.

-1. Make sure you have the organization’s name correct.
-Many fake operations will use a name very similar to a reputable non-profit’s.
+1. Make sure you have the organization’s name right.
+Many fake operations will use a name very similar to a reputable nonprofit’s.
 If you’re off by one letter or word, you could get scammed!